learnor/crypto-currenta/docs/proposal.md

 ---

 Crypto-currenta is a data visualizaion project for crypto currency market.
 User can inspect the market change through interactive and beautiful charts.
-Crypto-currenta will be reading from csv file as data source.
-User should be able to check the market change by year, month, week and day.
+Crypto-currenta will be reading from csv/JSON file as data source.
+User should be able to check the exchange volume in certain market(eg. Coinbase) by month, week and day.

 ## Technologies